Welcome to AidanBooth.com, my blog, the place I’ve been sharing content updates on the first day of each month since April 2012!

 My affiliate sites AND my eCommerce stores became more lucrative than ever before – I felt like I’d ‘cracked the code’.

 Things were so good that I went into overdrive.

 I hired a team in the Philippines who started cranking out websites for me to the tune of 3 new sites PER DAY.
 I had full time writers, image designers, and website builders working together, I even had a ‘Project Manager’ who put the pieces of the puzzle together for me…

-Eventually I had a whopping 1500+ websites, and although not all of them were monstrously profitable, I could afford the failures because the sites that DID work were printing money.
+Eventually I had a whopping 1500+ websites online, and although not all of them were monstrously profitable, I could afford the failures because the sites that DID work were printing money.